crev-dev/cargo-crev/crev-lib/rc/doc/editing-trust.md

 the broader the reach of it and more data it can find.

 Your Proofs are cryptographically signed and will circulate in the ecosystem.
-While there is no explicit or implicity legal responsibiltity attached to using `crev` system, other people will most probably use it to judge you, your other work, etc.
+While there is no explicit or implicity legal responsibility attached to using `crev` system, other people will most probably use it to judge you, your other work, etc.

 ## Data fields

 * `trust` - trust level; possible values:
-  * `high` - "for most practically purposes, I trust this ID as much or more than myself" eg. "my dayjob ID", "known and reputatable expert", "employee within my team"
+  * `high` - "for most practical purposes, I trust this ID as much or more than myself" eg. "my dayjob ID", "known and reputable expert", "employee within my team"
   * `medium` - typical, normal level of trust
   * `low` - "I have some reservations about trusting this entity"